Tag Archive | how to propagate plants

 Swedish botanist, physician, and taxonomist Carl Linnaeus (1707-1778), later Carl von Linné, categorized thousands of plant species in his 2-volume 1753 work, Species Plantarum.
 Incorporating some of the discoveries of Georg Eberhard Rumphius (German-born botanist) from the 1600’s, Species Plantarum is considered the first attempt at organizing plant species according to a hierarchical system of binomial nomenclature.

 Briefly, binomial nomenclature is a system of identifying organisms by assigning them 2 names: a genus and a specific epithet.
 Together, the 2 terms represent a species.
 For example, Liriope muscari ‘Royal Purple’ is the scientific or botanical name for a certain variety of the species.
-Lilyturf is the common name that also can refer to other species of liriope and Ophiopogon.
-The genus is always capitalized, while the specific epithet almost always begins with a lower-case letter.
+“Lilyturf” is the common name that also can refer to other species of liriope and Ophiopogon.
+The genus (Liriope) is always capitalized, while the specific epithet (muscari) almost always begins with a lower-case letter.
 The species is italicized, but the variety (‘Royal Purple’) is not.

 The taxonomical hierarchy after species proceeds to family, order, class, phylum, and kingdom.
 Genetic similarities and differences determine whether 2 plants are related closely enough to group them in the same genus or separately.
 The closer 2 species appear on the phylogenetic tree, the more likely they’re able to interbreed.